 DC Power Flow

-To perform the DC power flow, we first need to have the PowerSystem composite type that has been created with the DC model.
-Following that, we can construct the power flow model encapsulated within the DCPowerFlow composite type by employing the following function:
+To perform the DC power flow, we first need to have the PowerSystem type that has been created with the DC model.
+Following that, we can construct the power flow model encapsulated within the DCPowerFlow type by employing the following function:

 To solve the DC power flow problem and acquire bus voltage angles, make use of the following function: